-Pianist Magazine produces a newsletter which wings its way into a reader’s e mail box every other month (sign up for your copy here).
+Pianist Magazine produces a newsletter which wings its way into a reader’s e mail box every other month.
 It’s brimming with piano news and information, as well as a few piano articles.
 I write a regular ‘Piano Tips’ feature, and today’s post presents the most recent, which focuses on memorisation.
-I’ve written about this topic endlessly (and I even give presentations on it), but hopefully, you may find the following suggestions of interest (here’s the original article).
+I’ve written about this topic endlessly (and I even give presentations on it), but hopefully, you may find the following suggestions of interest.

 Memorisation is a hotly debated topic in piano playing.
 Irrespective of whether a piano piece is to played from memory or not, the act of memorising is incredibly useful.
 It can help with so many facets when learning repertoire; from understanding form and structure, to fully internalizing your chosen work (both physically and mentally), and therefore ultimately presenting a more unified, considered and engaging performance.